scottyschup/ruby-curriculum/w1d1/running-ruby-code/source-files.md

 re-`require`, the method will return `false` to indicate what happened.

-The solution is to use `load`, which will always try to reload a file.
-You shouldn't only use this in the REPL; don't use load in your source files.
-But if you don't want to reload everything in the REPL, `load` is your solution.
+The solution, in the case you really do want to re-require a file, is to use `load`, which will always try to reload a file.
+You should only use this in the REPL; don't use load in your source files.
+You only need `load` if you are changing your code while you play with it in the REPL and then want to re-load the new version.

-Note that `load` expects and requires the `.rb` extension.
+Note that `load` expects and requires the `.rb` extension explicitly.